RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 James Cleverly said UK nationals would have to make the risky journey to the airbase near Khartoum without a military escort and warned it is “impossible” to know how long the pause in the fierce fighting will last.

-An RAF C-130 transport carrier was seen on flight trackers leaving an airbase north of the capital on Tuesday morning as the operation was under way.
+An RAF C-130 transport carrier was seen on flight trackers leaving an airbase north of the capital on Tuesday morning as the operation was under way, apparently ferrying evacuees to the UK’s Akrotiri airfield in Cyprus.

+The plane is capable of carrying around 100 passengers at a time.

 Priority on the flights open to British passport holders will be given to the most vulnerable, with around 2,000 citizens having registered in Sudan with the Foreign Office.